Official Rugby World Cup 2023 South Africa Rugby Shirts from Nike

 In 2019, the Springboks took part at the Rugby World Cup hosted in Japan.
 The Boks were in a group with previous holders New Zealand, Italy, Namibia and Canada.
 In their initial match, they lost to the All Blacks 23-13, however, they went on to defeat all the other pool contenders.
 This ensured South Africa would qualify from their group in 2nd place and proceed to the 1/4 finals.

-Today the Springboks compete in The Rugby Championship, as well as hosting Summer test series and taking part at the end of season tours of the Northern Hemisphere.
+Today the Springboks compete in The Rugby Championship, as well as hosting Summer test series and taking part in the end of season tours of the Northern Hemisphere.

 South Africa Rugby World Cup 2023 Fixtures